linode/manager/docs/development-guide/15-api-events.md

 ## Adding a new Action and Composing Messages

-In order to add a new Action, one must add a new key to the read-only `EventActionValues` constant array in the api-v4 package.
+In order to add a new Action, one must add a new key to the read-only `EventActionKeys` constant array in the api-v4 package.
 Once that's done, a related entry must be added to the `eventMessages` Event Map.
 In order to do so, the entry can either be added to an existing Event Factory or a new one. `eventMessages` is strictly typed, so the decision where to add the new Action will be clear. ex:

 ```Typescript